w3f/jamtestvectors/safrole/README.md

 NOTE: for "tiny" initialize the `RingContext` with `ring_size = 6`; while for full `ring size = 1023`.

+## Safrole **is not** Sassafras

+You can use the Sassafras [RFC](https://github.com/polkadot-fellows/RFCs/blob/main/text/0026-sassafras-consensus.md) as a guideline provided it does not conflict with the protocol described by the *Graypaper* If case of any discrepancy, the *Graypaper* **must** be considered the authoritative source for the JAM protocol.

+Here are some key differences:
+- Safrole does not use a threshold to determine if a ticket score should be considered.
+  A ticket is persisted in the state if the ticket accumulator is not full or if the score is lower than the highest score currently in the accumulator (which is removed after the new ticket is inserted).
+- Safrole requires the entire ticket accumulator to be filled before it can be used.
+  If not enough tickets are received, a fallback mechanism is enacted.
+In contrast, Sassafras can operate with an epoch that is only partially filled with tickets.
+- In Safrole, the ticket envelope contains no additional application-specific data, it includes only the "attempt" and the "ring proof".

+Most of these differences aim to provide a clear and concise protocol specification.

 ## Additional Notes

 - Error codes returned as output are not part of the specification.
 Feel free to ignore actual values.